kolkhis/lab-utils/k8s-setup/README.md

     - In case modification is needed, this process saves the iptables configuration into `/etc/sysctl.d/k8s.conf`.
 - Open ports required for Kubernetes and Cilium (with `firewalld`, RHEL only)
+- Configure `systemd` to use `systemdcgroup`
+    - This configuration is stored in `/etc/containerd/config.toml`.

 ## `./install-cilium`